 Having listed all the places that needed work I figured out how many I would have to do each month to be done by the end of 2015.
 To stay on schedule I need to do 6 places each month.

 At the end of each month, I am assigning the spaces to work on the next month.
 This allows me to take into account places it would be useful to do at a certain time.
 So the trunk full of gardening equipment for the month I plan to get back into the garden.
 And to accommodate any time pressures.
-Bigger spaces will be assigned to months with bank holiday weekends.
+When I am working on bigger spaces I will these to months with bank holiday weekends.

 So far I’m 10 places in.
 I’m discovering the joy of being able to open drawers without them sticking, of removing the treasures from the trash and wondering why I keep so much packaging.
 However I will need to take action sooner rather than later on the pile of stuff that needs disposing of, or it might become a space for decluttering in its own right.
 The feeling of space that halving the contents of a few drawers have provided is amazing.
 I imagine taking a huge pile of cardboard for recycling will make me feel like I have wings.
 And a bag of stuff to a charity shop will make me feel like I’ve got room to spread them!